xarray-contrib/xarray-simlab/doc/api.rst

 ---------------

 In most cases, the methods listed below should not be used directly.
-For running simulations, it is preferable to use the ``Dataset.simlab`` accessor instead.
+For running simulations, it is preferable to use the ``Dataset.xsimlab`` accessor instead.
 These methods might be useful for debugging, though.

 .. autosummary::